Six Sigma Continuous Process Improvement

 - Kanban – Visualise your workflow.

-- Process Mapping – Visualisation of business process to understand how it works.
+- Process Mapping – Visualisation of business process mapping to understand how it works.

 - Root Cause Analysis – Why the problem occured before implementing a solution.